Trans-Code/organizer-manual/after_the_event/README.md

 #### Consider writing a blog post

 Share with the world how awesome it was!
-Consider following [this retrospective](http://trans-code.org/looking-back-at-the-first-transcode/) in describing your  even, and then post either on your own blog, or let us know and we'll post it on ours.
+Consider following [this retrospective](http://trans-code.org/looking-back-at-the-first-transcode/) as you describe your event.
+Then post either on your own blog, or let us know and we'll post it on ours.
 At least let us know about so we can share it as well.
 It's a nice way to say thank you to everyone, re-live memories and show your event to the world.
-If you're planning on organizing another Trans\*Code event in the future, this will also help you to attract sponsors -- you can just send them a link to convince them that Trans\*Code in your city is awesome!
+If you're planning to organize another Trans\*Code event in the future, this will also help you to attract sponsors -- you can just send them a link to convince them that your Trans\*Code event is awesome!
 ## Next editions

 If you plan to organize next edition of Trans*Code in your city, you will need to let us know, so that: